 Switch from legacy MBR disk to GPT disk with Windows 10

-To facilitate upgrading from downlevel operating systems, such as Windows 7, or transitioning from BIOS Boot to UEFI Boot for the enhanced security features, Microsoft has provided the following information on switching from legacy MBR disk to GPT disk with Windows 10
+To upgrade from downlevel operating systems, such as Windows 7, or transitioning from BIOS Boot to UEFI Boot for the enhanced security features, Microsoft provides the following information on switching from legacy MBR disk to GPT disk with Windows 10

-The steps in the following sections will enable a more seamless upgrade to Windows 10 and enable the user the ability to leverage the new and improved security features of Windows 10.
-For purposes of the below steps, we will refer to the GUID Partition Table as GPT, and legacy Master Boot Record as legacy MBR boot disks.
+The steps in this section enables a more seamless upgrade to Windows 10 and enable the user the ability to apply the new and improved security features of Windows 10.
+For purposes of the below steps, we refer to the GUID Partition Table as GPT, and legacy Master Boot Record as legacy MBR boot disks.

 Upgrade paths